 Large-scale transportation of hazardous chemicals and flammable liquids and vapours can pose significant onboard risks, affecting the ship, its crew, and those handling it.
 Despite the IMO regulatory framework and directives under FSS and SOLAS, fire and explosion are among the biggest risks faced by the shipping industry.
 Containerised fuel can catch fire if not properly handled or stored, starting a ‘domino effect’ that affects nearby fuel storage tanks, leading to uncontrollable fires and massive fuel tank explosions.

 Onboard fuel safety is a problem in and of itself.
 Furthermore, the shipping industry consumes about 300 million tonnes of fuel each year, which is composed mainly of heavy fuel oil, marine gas oil, and natural gas.
-Transportation of these shipping fuels and the refuelling activities themselves should be safely conducted through a number of safety measures and precautions.
+Transportation of these shipping fuels and the refueling activities themselves should be safely conducted through a number of safety measures and precautions.

 Environmental Impact Of The Maritime Industry